Mechanism design for aggregating energy consumption and quality of service in speed scaling scheduling

 \section{Marginal cost sharing}

-In this section we propose a different cost sharing scheme, that improves on the previous one in the sense that it admits pure Nash equilibria, however for the price of overcharging by at most a constant factor.
+In this section we propose a different cost sharing scheme, that improves on the previous one in the sense that it admits pure Nash equilibria, but does so at the price of overcharging by a constant factor.

 Before we give the formal definition we need to introduce some notations.
 Let $\mathrm{OPT}(d)$ be the energy minimizing schedule for the given instance, and $\mathrm{OPT}(d_{-i})$ be the energy minimizing schedule for the instance where job $i$ is removed.
 We denote by $E(S)$ the energy cost of schedule $S$.